 Although every effort has gone into curating child-friendly playlists with regards to lyrics and the content of the songs, the Museum of Childhood Ireland Project and its affiliates do not take responsibility for the possibility that some songs or lyrics may be considered inappropriate and/or offensive for children and their guardians.
 The organizations involved assume parents and carers have properly reviewed the songs before sharing them with children.
 Each playlist comes with a .pdf containing lyrics of the songs included.
 Please email email@example.com if you have any concerns or suggestions.

-Thank you to all who’ve listened and to those who have also been so creative and who have shared their creativity with us.
+Thank you to all who’ve listened.
+Thank you to those who have also been so creative and who have been so generous in sharing their creativity with us.

 By Cara age 9